openaddresses/openaddresses/scripts/br/README.md

     make unpack
     make by_state

-Requirements: Python 3 with Fiona and Shapely.
+Requirements: Python 3 with Fiona and Shapely, and csvkit